basilfx/SubDaap/README.md

 DAAP server/proxy for SubSonic: play your favorite tunes from SubSonic in iTunes!

-This project is an early alpha and hasn't been tested systems other than OSX.
+This project is an early and experiomental version.
+It hasn't been tested on systems other than OSX.

-## Featuers
+## Features
 * Compatible with SubSonic 4.9+ and iTunes 11+, including password protection and Bonjour
 * Artwork support
 * Playlist support